In partnership with

 The Push Over

 Daney Parker has loved working with words for as long as she can remember.
-She is delighted that she has managed to make a living following her passion – copywriting, publishing in magazines and now writing domestic thrillers.
-Her debut novel The Push Over is out now on Amazon, to be followed by another domestic thriller called Deady.
-Daneyprocrastinates and occasionally writes sitting at a desk overlooking the sea in Ryde.
+She is delighted to make a living from her passion: copywriting, publishing in magazines, and now writing domestic thrillers.
+Her debut novel The Push Over is available on Amazon.
+Her follow-up is another domestic thriller Deady.
+Daney procrastinates, and occasionally writes sitting at a desk overlooking the sea at Ryde.

-In The Push Over, when reporter Grace starts investigating the killing of a cyclist, memories of another murder begin to possess her – the murder she committed.
-A gripping murder mystery with a twist.
-We know who the murderer is, but who is the victim?
+The Push Over: when reporter Grace investigates the killing of a cyclist, memories of another murder begin to possess her—a murder she committed.
+While we know the murderer, who is the victim?
 A Samaritan volunteer receives a call at 2am from a woman called Grace, saying she has killed someone, the Samaritan suspects the call is a hoax.
 But this is no hoax.
 Grace is a murderer, just not someone you would ever suspect.
-In this twisty-turny domestic thriller, Grace confesses the reasons for her crime of passion on her wedding day and why each one of four possible victims pushed her to her limits, before she pushes one of them to his (or is it “her”?) death from the luxury cruiser where her wedding reception is being held.
+In this twisty domestic thriller, Grace confesses the reasons for her crime of passion on her wedding day and why each one of four possible victims pushed her to her limits, before she pushes one of them to his (or is it “her”?) death from the luxury cruiser where her reception is being held.
 Meanwhile, in the peaceful Surrey town where Grace works as a reporter, there are strange goings on.
 Cats go missing, a cyclist dies, and it looks like these events could be connected to an old lady called Iris.

 www.daneyparker.co.uk Instagram - @parkerdaney X @daneyparker